 Councillor John Holdich OBE

-John is Chairman of the Board of Governors and has been a Governor of the college for over 37 years.
+John joined the Governing Board in 1977, becoming Chair of the Governing Board in 1980.
 John has been a member of Peterborough City Council from 1979 until he retired in March 2021.
 He held many roles within the council including Leader of the Council and Deputy Mayor of the Cambridgeshire and Peterborough Combined Authority.
 John received his OBE in the 1996/1997 New Years Honours List and was Mayor of Peterborough in 1995/96.

 Claire was born and raised in Stockport.
 After graduating from Southampton University she moved to Hackney in London.
 Claire secured her first job as a development officer for Newlon Housing Trust, working on a number of new build and rehabilitation projects, as well as managing special needs accommodation.
 Before joining Cross Keys Homes in September 2004, Claire spent seven years as executive regional director for Housing 21 – a large national specialist housing and care provider for older people, where she was responsible for all housing and care related operations in a region that encompassed 33 counties across central England.
 Claire has worked at Cross Keys Homes for 10 years and has recently been appointed as Chief Executive.
 Claire is responsible for the overall running and performance of the organisation by leading the development and implementation of both operational and strategic goals and financial plans to meet the needs of Cross Keys Homes and its customers.